-The TCIB Agreements that have been signed with some potential RCSO participants, also serves to articulate the legal basis for BankservAfrica's activities as they are governed by South African law, which adds a degree of certainty to their enforceability.
-Notwithstanding this control measure, the risks of rules, procedures and contracts being unenforceable due to statutory and regulatory nuances in different jurisdictions are mitigated by the use of legal advisors in the different jurisdictions to provide clarity on the rules, procedures and contracts.
+The TCIB Agreements that have been signed with potential RCSO participants (both bank and non-bank), also serves to articulate the legal basis for BankservAfrica's activities as they are governed by South African law, which adds a degree of certainty to their enforceability.
+Notwithstanding this control measure, the risks of rules, procedures and contracts being unenforceable due to statutory and regulatory nuances in different jurisdictions are mitigated using legal advisors to provide clarity on the rules, procedures and contracts.